EtienneMaire37/HorizonOS-v5/README.md

 ```bash
 make all
 ```
+To build without logs.
 Or:
 ```bash
 make all CLOGLEVEL=-DLOGLEVEL=TRACE
 ```
 To build with E9 port logs.
 A `horizonos.iso` disk image file will be created in the root of the repository.

 ### Running HorizonOS